dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/scenario-configuring-a-test-environment-for-web-deployment.md

 > This topic describes a typical web deployment scenario for developer or test environments and explains the tasks you need to complete in order to set up a similar environment.

-When developers work on web applications, they&#x27;re often given access to a server environment that they can use to test changes to their applications in a realistic setting.
+When developers work on web applications, they're often given access to a server environment that they can use to test changes to their applications in a realistic setting.
 This kind of development or test environment typically has these characteristics:

 - The environment consists of a single web server and a single database server.
 - The developers usually have administrator privileges on the servers, to let them configure the environment to the requirements of their applications.